junxit/us-congress-bills-117/metadata.md

 - 2021-03-17 — The previous question was ordered pursuant to the rule.
 - 2021-03-17 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2021-03-18 — Received in the Senate.
+- 2021-10-05 — Committee on the Judiciary.
+Hearings held.
+- 2022-05-24 — Read twice and referred to the Committee on the Judiciary.